overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 --------- | ----------------------| ----------------------------------------------------------------------- |
 callback  | function              | A callback function which will be called with the status of the request |

+Note that you get the state only from the window that turned the capturing on.

 ## capture(replayType, pastDuration, futureDuration, captureFinishedCallback, callback)
 #### Version added: 0.78